Ensembl/plant-scripts/repeats/README.md

 ## Examples

-For large genomes such as barley or wheat you will need 20-30GB of RAM to run Red (see below):
+For large genomes you will need 20-40 GB of RAM to run Red (see below):

 ```
 # test run, saves results in folder 'test_Atha_chr4'